DouglasGMoore/Python-Flash-Cards/README.md

 # Python-Flash-Cards
-a simple flash card game to help learn languages or jargon will add other languages in future will add jargon and maybe code snippets too
+a simple flash card game to help learn languages or jargon. /n will add other languages in future will add jargon and maybe code snippets too